MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 1. Select **Done Editing** in the top bar of the **New workbook** window.

-1. Skip these steps unless you have data
+1. Skip these steps unless you have data:
     1. Select an **Incident**.
     1. Alerts to the linked Incident will show up below.